Oluwafunke-spec/PYTHON-LINEAR-REGRESSION/README.md

-##Linear-Regression-Using-OneHotEncoder
-Introduction
+**##Linear-Regression-Using-OneHotEncoder**

+**Introduction:**

-This Python script demonstrates the use of linear regression with OneHotEncoder for predicting housing prices.
-The script utilizes the HousingDB dataset, containing housing-related features such as lot size, number of bedrooms, bathrooms, stories, garage capacity, and additional amenities like rec room, full basement, and air conditioning.
+Welcome to the repository for the Linear Regression using OneHotEncoder project!
+This Python script showcases the application of linear regression with OneHotEncoder for predicting housing prices.
+The dataset utilized is HousingDB, which includes various housing-related features such as lot size, number of bedrooms, bathrooms, stories, garage capacity, and additional amenities like rec room, full basement, and air conditioning.
-Key Statistics

-The dataset's key statistics are as follows:

-    Price: Mean price: $68,121.60, Standard deviation: $26,702.67, Minimum: $25,000, Maximum: $190,000.
-    Lotsize: Mean: 5150.27, Standard deviation: 2168.16, Minimum: 1650, Maximum: 16200.
-    Bedrooms: Mean: 2.97, Standard deviation: 0.74, Minimum: 1, Maximum: 6.
-    Bathrooms: Mean: 1.29, Standard deviation: 0.50, Minimum: 1, Maximum: 4.
-    Stories: Mean: 1.81, Standard deviation: 0.87, Minimum: 1, Maximum: 4.
-    Garage Capacity: Mean: 0.69, Standard deviation: 0.86, Minimum: 0, Maximum: 3.

-Data Preprocessing

-    OneHotEncoder is used to encode categorical features (rec room, full basement, air conditioning).
+**Key Statistics**

+Let's delve into some key statistics derived from the dataset:

-    The dataset is split into training and test sets with a test size of 20%.
+    Price: The mean price is $68,121.60, with a standard deviation of $26,702.67.
+Prices range from $25,000 to $190,000.
-    Data scaling is performed using StandardScaler.

-Model Building

-    A linear regression model is trained on the training data.
-    Predictions are made on the test data, and model performance metrics are calculated.

-Results

-The linear regression model's performance metrics are as follows:

-    R-squared (R2): 0.54
-    Adjusted R-squared: 0.53
-    Mean Absolute Error (MAE): $12,127.85
-    Mean Squared Error (MSE): $253,496,059.87
-    Root Mean Squared Error (RMSE): $15,921.56
+    Lotsize: The mean lot size is 5150.27, with a standard deviation of 2168.16.
+Lot sizes range from 1650 to 16200.
+    Bedrooms: The mean number of bedrooms is 2.97, with a standard deviation of 0.74.
+The minimum number of bedrooms is 1, and the maximum is 6.
+    Bathrooms: The mean number of bathrooms is 1.29, with a standard deviation of 0.50.
+The minimum number of bathrooms is 1, and the maximum is 4.
+    Stories: The mean number of stories is 1.81, with a standard deviation of 0.87.
+Stories range from 1 to 4.
+    Garage Capacity: The mean garage capacity is 0.69, with a standard deviation of 0.86.
+Garage capacity ranges from 0 to 3.

+**Features**

+    Understanding OneHotEncoder: Gain insights into the functionality and benefits of using OneHotEncoder for encoding categorical features in machine learning models.

+    Evaluation Metrics: Understand key evaluation metrics for assessing the performance of models trained with OneHotEncoder, including R-squared, mean absolute error, mean squared error, and root mean squared error.

+    Optimization Strategies: Discover strategies for optimizing OneHotEncoder usage, such as feature selection, hyperparameter tuning, and cross-validation.

+    Interpreting Model Results: Learn how to interpret the coefficients and significance of features encoded with OneHotEncoder in the context of different machine learning algorithms.

+    Handling Large Categorical Variables: Gain insights into strategies for handling large categorical variables efficiently with OneHotEncoder, including feature hashing and target encoding.

+    Best Practices and Pitfalls: Understand best practices and common pitfalls when using OneHotEncoder, including dealing with multicollinearity, handling missing values, and addressing class imbalances.

 Conclusion

-The linear regression model using OneHotEncoder achieved an R-squared value of 0.54, indicating that the model explains 54% of the variance in housing prices.
-Further optimization and feature engineering could potentially improve model performance.
+Contributions and recommendations are welcomed.
+Thanks.
 License

 This project is licensed under the MIT License.